 H. Jackson Brown Jr.

 Hi, I’m Helen!
-A travel blogger & tour leader from Liverpool, UK.
+A travel blogger (and tour organiser/leader) from Liverpool, UK.

-In 2009, at the end of my twenties, I quit my corporate job in sales and headed to Africa.
+In 2009, at the end of my twenties, I quit my corporate job in sales and headed to Africa for the first time.

 I was sick of the 9 to 5 life, my 3-hour daily commute, and determined to go on the adventures I’d always dreamed of.
 You can read more about my ‘why’ here.